 For financial aid purposes, the following definitions and conditions apply:

-• To earn hours at Manhattan College, one must receive a grade of A, B, C, or D* (including “+” and “-”).
+• To earn hours at Manhattan University, one must receive a grade of A, B, C, or D* (including “+” and “-”).
 All other grades, including F, I or W do not earn hours. *Certain grades will not fulfill the academic requirements of a student’s major/ degree.
 Refer to the catalog section on grading policies.

 • Classes from which a student withdraws after the drop/add period count as attempted but not earned hours.
 Therefore, withdrawing from classes after the drop/add period negatively affects students’ ability to satisfy the hours earned standard.